 The Board has an approved risk management policy and a formal Risk Charter that defines the objectives of risk management and governs the Group's response.
-The charter is based on principles of the International Committee of Sponsoring Organisations of the Treadway Commission (COSO) framework and complies with the requirements of King IV.
+The Charter is based on principles of the International Committee of Sponsoring Organisations of the Treadway Commission (COSO) framework and complies with the requirements of King IV.
 It involves continuous risk identification at both strategic and operational levels, as well as the evaluation of mitigating controls.

 On an ongoing basis, the top risks for each division are updated through a robust revision process and are evaluated for completeness and accuracy at each divisional sub-risk committee.
-Details of the risk management process are illustrated in the diagram on page 10 of this report.
-Formal risk assessments are performed bi-annually, where existing risks are reassessed and new and emerging risks are identified through a combination of facilitated workshops and interviews with Group executives and management.
+Details of the risk management process are illustrated in the diagram alongside.
+Formal risk assessments are performed bi-annually, where existing risks are re-assessed and new and emerging risks are identified through a combination of facilitated workshops and interviews with Group executives and management.

 The Group's risk management process provides a platform for identifying and realising opportunities to deliver sustainable value for all our stakeholders.
-Through various strategy and business review sessions, the leadership team is responsible for evaluating key opportunities in line with each Divisions' strategic objectives, risks and performance.
+Through various strategy and business review sessions, the leadership team is responsible for evaluating key opportunities in line with each divisions' strategic objectives, risks and performance.
 The scope of the Group's opportunities identified and managed include cost containment initiatives, growth and expansion opportunities and sustainability efficiencies et cetera.

-Refer to the Sustainable Business Report and Abridged Integrated Annual Report for more detail on the Group's opportunities and initiatives, available on our website at www.rclfoods.com/financial-results-and-investorpresentations-2019 compliance and finance-related risks;
+Refer to the Sustainable Business Report and Abridged Integrated Annual Report for more detail on the Group's opportunities and initiatives, available on our website at www.rclfoods.com/financial-results-and-reports-2023